nicsig/config/.zsh/my-completions/README.md

     autoload -Uz bashcompinit
     bashcompinit

-Note that  whether it succeeds  or not depends on  which features does  the bash function rely on.
+Note that whether it succeeds or not depends on which features the bash function relies on.

 Source: <https://unix.stackexchange.com/a/417143/289772>